 Whole School Musical

-In previous years this has included:
+In previous years, productions have included:

-Into The Woods
+Into the Woods

 Guys and Dolls

-This is run for the lower school by Drama Mentors in the sixth form.
+This is run for the lower school by drama mentors in the sixth form.

 Lessons are available on a weekly basis.
 Please visit All www.allsortsdrama.com for more details.